Massage Therapist Job Location

-A private practice massage therapist job could be in the therapist's home office or a rented office space.
-The office space might be in a massage clinic, doctor's office, health club, or a hospital.
+A private practice massage therapist job location could be in the therapist's home office or a rented office space, massage clinic, or private doctor's office.

 If you choose to see a massage therapist in a private practice, these are a few things to expect:

-Private practice can be a little intimidating.
-Walking into someone's home that you have never met before, or going into a office for the first time can feel strange, as most people hate going to the doctor anyway.
+Walking into someone's home that you have never met before, or going into a private office for the first time can feel strange, as most people hate going to the doctor anyway.

 You may have questions like: